hirokitanaka-ikz/fluorescence_ray_tracing/README.md

 ## Description
 - All the parameters for simulation are written in "params.yaml".
 - The simulation requires spectroscopic data of the crystal.
 The spectroscpic data need to be in the directory "spectra" in the tab-separeted txt.
 The first column is wavelength in nm, the second column is the fluorescence intensity normalized to 1, the fourth column is the absorption cross section in cm^2.
-- The file name of the spectroscopic data needs to be named as "{crystal name}\_{temperature}K.txt" for isotropic crystals.
-For uniaxial crystals, two files for two polarizations are needed and they should be named as "{crystal name}\_{"sigma" or "pi"}\_{temperature}K.txt".
+- The file name of the spectroscopic data needs to be named as "{crystal name}\_{temperature}K.csv" for isotropic crystals.
+For uniaxial crystals, two files for two polarizations are needed and they should be named as "{crystal name}\_{"sigma" or "pi"}\_{temperature}K.csv".

 ## Requirement